TheFishNextDoor/Tasks/README.md

 - **reward-money**: Amount of in-game currency awarded on completion.
 - **reward-xp**: Amount of experience points awarded on completion.
 - **reward-skips**: Number of task skips awarded on completion.
-- **reward-unlocks**: List of tasks unlocked upon completion.
+- **reward-unlocks**: List of unlocks given upon completion.
+See the [Unlock Parameters](#unlock-parameters) section below.
-- **reward-console-commands**: Console commands executed as a reward.
+- **reward-console-commands**: Console commands executed when the task is completed.
+Use variable {player} to insert the players username.
-- **reward-player-commands**: Commands executed by the player as a reward.
+- **reward-player-commands**: Commands executed by the player when the task is completed.
+Use variable {player} to insert the players username.
 - **reward-messages**: Messages sent to the player as a reward.
+Use variable {player} to insert the players username.

 ### Triggers
 - **triggers**: List of trigger types that progress the task.
 For a full list of available triggers, see the [Trigger Types](#trigger-types) section below.